amovfx/lifeguide/03_purpose/social_skill.md

 Be kind, brave, honest and devoted to your beliefs.
 Surround yourself with good people.
 Life’s joys are in becoming a more loving, humble person, not material possessions or social status.

+#Resources
+How to win friends and influence people.